 “The armor, what did it look like?”

 “I dunno.
 Like armor.
 I’m not a manufacturing expert.
+Was tough, whatever it was made of.
 But I got the bastard.
-Stuck him good.”
+Stuck him good.
+Thanks to your little gift.”

 At this admission the woman’s mood darkened even further.